Newton on Trent: History

 The Grade II* listed church is dedicated to Saint Peter and dates from the 12th century with later alterations and an 1876 restoration.
 The 12th-century tower is of four stages, and there is an early 13th-century west doorway.

 There are several Grade II listed buildings in the village: White House farm house which dates from the 15th century, Hall Farm House, of painted brick, which dates from 1656, the red brick Old Hall Farmhouse which dates from 1695, and The Reindeer, a 17th-century red-brick public house.

 Newton on Trent CE Primary School serves the village.
 Originally built as a parochial school in 1857, it was restored in 1880.

 The most significant graves in the churchyard are of the wife and daughter of the Methodist missionary, John Hunt; the daughter's stone records that she was born in Fiji, the family returning to England after Hunt's death.
 His name is still held in high esteem in Fiji.

+Geography

 The Dunham Bridge crosses the River Trent into the village of Dunham in the county of Nottinghamshire.
 The original toll bridge was built in 1837, had four segmental cast iron arches on ashlar piers and cast iron railings.
 The bridge superstructure was rebuilt in steel in 1975–76, retaining the original piers; a new toll booth facility was constructed in 1994.

+The A1133 and A57 bypass was planned for 1983-84.
+A £718,000 contract was given in April 1983, and construction had started by May 1983.
+The bypass had been built by November 1983.